Search by Keyword

 Conclusion

 Concerning Beethoven being the primary inspiration behind the song "Because," some would say that The Beatles have had a peripheral connection to Classical music, and even to Beethoven in particular, since as early as 1963.
 Apart from them recording "Roll Over Beethoven" in that year, the group was habitually asked in interviews and press conferences, "What do you think of Beethoven?"
-Ringo would answer this question with the statement, "I love him...especially his peoms!"
+Ringo would answer this question with the statement, "I love him...especially his poems!"

 Comparisons have even been made between The Beatles' music and that of other classical composers.
 Music critic William Mann wrote a notable article in the London Times comparing the John Lennon-penned song “Not A Second Time” to Gustav Mahler's “Song Of The Earth,” starting what John called “the whole intellectual bit about The Beatles.”
 Then in 1968, shortly after the “White Album” was released, critic Tony Palmer wrote in the London Observer that The Beatles were “the greatest songwriters since Schubert.”